-The CFG Peru Settlement Agreement provides, among other things, that the CFGL and PARD Group Debtors shall receive at least \$20.0 million in cash, plus the Holdback Payment, if any, plus the CFG Peru Administrative Expense Settlement Payment, in exchange for, inter alia, supporting the CFG Peru Plan and the release of all claims of the Debtors against CFG Peru Singapore and its direct and indirect subsidiaries.
-The CFG Peru Settlement Agreement, which was approved by the Court in the CFG Peru Confirmation Order, shall become effective upon the Restructuring Effective Date (as defined therein) of the CFG Peru Plan.
+The CFG Peru Settlement provides, among other things, that the CFGL and PARD Group Debtors shall receive at least \$20.0 million in cash, plus the Holdback Payment, if any, plus the CFG Peru Administrative Expense Settlement Payment, in exchange for, inter alia, supporting the CFG Peru Plan and the release of all claims of the Debtors against CFG Peru Singapore and its direct and indirect subsidiaries.
+The CFG Peru Settlement Agreement, which was approved by the Court in the CFG Peru Confirmation Order, shall become effective upon the Restructuring Effective Date (as defined therein) of the CFG Peru Plan, including upon sanction of the CFG Peru Plan by the U.K. Court.
+As a result of Sun Securities' petitions to INDECOPI, which were admitted on October 21, 2021, the proceedings in the U.K. to sanction the CFG Peru Plan have been postponed until January 2022 pending resolution of the INDECOPI petitions.

 A significant portion of the Debtors' post-petition expenses, including professional fees, have been advanced by non-Debtor entities including Meridian Investment Group Pte.
-Ltd. By order of the Bankruptcy Court, dated August 19, 2016 [Docket No. 93 ("Case Management Order"), certain Administrative Expense Claims were capped at \$500,000 (the "Non-Debtor Administrative Cap"), subject to further order of the Court.
+Ltd. By order of the Bankruptcy Court, dated August 19, 2016 [Docket No. 93] ("Case Management Order"), certain Administrative Expense Claims were capped at \$500,000 (the "Non-Debtor Administrative Cap"), subject to further order of the Court.
 The PAIH Plan seeks to modify the provisions of the Case Management Order to remove the Non-Debtor Administrative Cap, subject to Bankruptcy Court Approval in the Confirmation Order.